lewagon/data-certification-api/README.md

 ```

 <details>
-  <summary>👉&nbsp;&nbsp;If you encounter a version conflict while installing the packages 👈</summary>
+  <summary>👉&nbsp;&nbsp;nbsp;&nbsp;If you encounter a version conflict while installing the packages 👈</summary>

   &nbsp;

 In this case you will need to create a new virtual environment in order to be able to load the pipeline.

-👉 Only execute this commands if you encounter an issue while installing the packages 🚨
+👉&nbsp;&nbsp;Only execute this commands if you encounter an issue while installing the packages 🚨

 ``` bash
 pyenv install 3.8.6